tensorchord/envd-docs/docs/guide/ide.md

 mnist   http://localhost:48484   mnist.envd      /home/ubuntu/workspace/envd/examples/mnist      mnist:dev       false   <none>  <none>  Up 2 hours      f3452559ee20
 ```

 :::tip

 Envd will add a new ssh entry to your ssh config to help you connect to your environment, named `<project_name>.envd`.
 ![](./assets/sshentry.jpg)

 :::
 ## Connect to the environment with VSCode

 First, you need to install the remote development kit in VSCode.
-You can find here `vscode:extension/ms-vscode-remote.remote-ssh` to install the extension.
+You can find here [Remote - SSH](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh) to install the extension.
 After the extension is installed, you'll be able to see the UI below by clicking the downside left icon.

 ![](./assets/vscodessh.png)